hydroframe/hf_hydrodata/docs/source/gridded_data/index.rst

       }
       data = hf.get_gridded_data(options)

-See the Python API Reference for a list of all the filter parameters that may be provided.
+See the Python API Reference or the Available Datasets and Data Products for a list of all the filter parameters that may be provided.

 Get Meta Data
 -------------